 Enbridge proposes to use existing access roads and/or existing public road entrances where practicable to minimize overall land disturbance and permanent resource impacts.
-Enbridge proposes to install five mainline block valves as part of the Project.
 Each proposed mainline block valve site will be approximately 0.13 acre in size and will include the valve, instrumentation and controls, an electrical service building and grounding, fencing, a permanent access road, and a small graveled parking/turn-around area.
 The area within the fence will be graveled/rocked.
 No permanent resource impacts (e.g., wetland fill) will be required for the mainline block valve aboveground facilities; however, approximately 998 square feet (0.02 acre) of total permanent wetland fill will be required for the establishment of the permanent access roads into the valve sites.
-A table of the proposed valve sites, acreages, and associated impacts is provided in Table 3.1.5-1. and will include an associated access road.
-Preliminary mainline valve locations are shown on the Project route maps (refer to Attachment A and B)
+A table of the proposed valve sites, acreages, and associated impacts is provided in Table 3.1.5-1.

-Additionally, Enbridge will makehas made minor modifications to designs at the existing the Ino Pump Station at the existing facility.
-These modifications will include the replacement of the existing drag reducing agent injection system (DRA Injection skid) with a new 40-foot by 8-foot DRA Injection installation of a new 20 foot by 8-foot skid containing two new drag reducing agent storage tanks, tank mixers, and associated appurtenances.
+Additionally, Enbridge has made minor modifications to designs at the existing Ino Pump Station.
+These modifications will include the replacement of the existing drag reducing agent injection system (DRA Injection skid) with a new 40-foot by 8-foot DRA Injection skid containing two new drag reducing agent storage tanks, tank mixers, and associated appurtenances.
 No other aboveground facilities are required for the Project.